-Lorian has been a devoted animal lover since she was old enough to coax the stray neighborhood cats and dogs off the South Austin streets and help return them home (or adopt them!).
+Lorian has been a devoted animal lover since forever.
+Since she was old enough to coax the stray neighborhood cats and dogs off the South Austin streets and help return them home (or adopt them!).

 At the beginning of 2020, the first day of the year, Lorian said farewell to her soul-dog, Bentley.
-Several months later, at the very beginning of Austin’s quarantine due to COVID-19, the first day of closures, Lorian picked up a foster dog from Austin Animal Center.
+Several months later, at the very beginning of Austin’s quarantine due to COVID-19, on the first day of closures, Lorian picked up a new foster dog from Austin Animal Center.

 Thanks to the following folks who have supported and loved me into the launching of this great new adventure!

 - Celeste Epstein – web development